hamstar0/tml-pkemeter-mod/README.md

-# PKE Meter
+# PKE Analyzer Device

-Implements a generic PKE meter item that gives mysterious readings.
-This mod is intended to be combined with other mods that make specific use of it (via.
+Implements a PKE Analyzer Device item used for analyzing spiritual phenomena.
+This mod is intended to be combined with other mods that make specific use of the device (via.
 API).